Simulated Operational Testing of the Prototype Implementation of the SOFIE Model: The 2025 Space Weather Prediction Testbed Exercise: Discussion

 In Figure \ref{fig:compgrid}, we compare the $>$10 MeV and $>$100 MeV proton time--intensity profiles between the GOES observations (black) and the SOFIE simulation results based on three grid configurations, Setups 1–3 (magenta, green, and blue, respectively).
 Across all three runs, both the SEP onset phase during the first day after the eruption and the decay phase after 12:00 UT on 6 November show good agreement with GOES observations.
 Among them, Setup 1 exhibits the best overall consistency, particularly in reproducing the ESP-phase timing and peak intensity.
 In contrast, Setup 2, which was run on-site during the SWPT exercise, shows an earlier ESP-phase onset and a smaller peak amplitude.
 This discrepancy likely arises from the coarser grid resolution in SC, which results in a more diffusive CME evolution.
 Setup 3, although maintaining finer resolution near the HCS and along the CME- and Earth-directed regions, still produces a slightly reduced ESP-phase peak compared with Setup 1.

 In Figure \ref{fig:timing}, we present the simulation runtime of SOFIE using 1,000 CPU cores based on the three grid setups.
-Panel (a) shows that all runs complete the 4-day simulation faster than in real time, particularly after $\sim$12 hours of simulated time, when the CME leaves the SC domain and enters the IH.
-Panel (b) provides a zoomed-in view of the first 12 hours in real time, where the intersections between the SOFIE runtime curves and the real-time reference indicate when the SOFIE simulations catch up with real time, with the $\sim$1-hour delay for obtaining CME input parameters accounted for.
-We find that Setup 2 reaches this point within 1.19 hours of real time, i.e., 0.19 hours after the simulation starts, while Setups 1 and 3 catch up after 10.87 and 4.11 hours of real time, respectively.
+Panel (a) shows that all runs complete the 4-day simulation faster than in real time, particularly after $\sim$12 hours of simulated time. \textBoldadd{The steepening of the runtime curves after 12 hours of simulated time reflects the changing physical regime throughout the event.
+Early in the simulation, small grid cells and high fast magnetosonic speeds in the SC domain require small global time steps and frequent SC–IH coupling (30 seconds), as well as short time steps in M-FLAMPA during active shock acceleration.
+After 12 hours of simulated time, the CME flux rope has largely exited the SC domain and entered the IH domain, the coupling interval is increased to 15 minutes and both MHD and particle time steps increase, substantially reducing the computational cost.} Panel (b) provides a zoomed-in view of the first 12 hours in real time, where the intersections between the SOFIE runtime curves and the real-time reference indicate when the SOFIE simulations catch up with real time, with the $\sim$1-hour delay for obtaining CME input parameters accounted for.
+We find that Setup 2 reaches this point within 1.19 hours of real time, i.e., 0.19 hours after the simulation starts, while Setups 1 and 3 catch up after 10.87 and 4.11 hours of real time, respectively. \textBoldadd{As shown here, together with Sections \ref{sec3.4:sep2017} and \ref{sec4.4:sep2001}, while the earliest SEP forecast, typically the onset phase, is delayed by a couple of hours due to computational and input latency constraints, SOFIE can still predict the multi-day evolution of SEP fluxes, the decay-phase characteristics, and ESP-phase particle fluxes, providing valuable guidance for the subsequent evolution throughout the SEP event.
+While we consider two extreme SEP events in the SWPT exercise with sharp particle flux enhancements, the typical time from flare rise or CME onset to SEP threshold crossing ranges from $\sim$1 hour to several hours \cite<e.g.,>[]{papaioannou2016solar, kahler2017forecasting, liu2023AGU, liu2024AGU}; in this situation, the effective latency in the earliest SEP forecasts produced by SOFIE is generally smaller, including for the threshold crossing time, onset peak time, and peak intensity.}